Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     See the product manuals for further information on configuring other Cray products, as this procedure documents only the configuration of the UAN.
 More layers can be added to be configured in a single CFS session.

     The following configuration example can be used for preboot image customization as well as post-boot node configuration.
+This example contains only a single layer.
+However, configuration layers for other products may be specified in the list after this layer, if desired.

     ```json
     {
       "layers": [
         {
-          "name": "uan-integration-PRODUCT\_VERSION",
+          "name": "uan-integration-PRODUCT_VERSION",
           "cloneUrl": "https://api-gw-service-nmn.local/vcs/cray/uan-config-management.git",
           "playbook": "site.yml",
           "commit": "ecece54b1eb65d484444c4a5ca0b244b329f4667"
         }
-        # **{ ... add configuration layers for other products here, if desired ... }**
       ]
     }
     ```